mmbman/Katagiri/1987-05-23-Karma-in-Buddhism.md

 But intellectual understanding is very narrow.
 A problem is that intellectual understanding fully believes that it is perfect understanding, but it is just a speck of dust.
 You always love the front, [and] that’s it.
 You don’t reflect upon the relationship among human beings, you don’t accept the relationship among human beings with compassion.
 If you ignore this [relationship], you never exist in peace and harmony.
 So if you want to live in peace and harmony, you have to take [care of] many kinds of space: front, behind, to the right, to the left, above, beneath.

 But it is a fact that we have intellectual understanding.
 So from now on, what we have to do is to *train* our intellectual patterns.
 In other words, change a little bit. *Change* means patting our head and [saying], *[he laughs,]* “Okay, you are good – but wait a minute.
 I will tell you something; a little more broad aspect of human life which you don’t know.
-I think you shouldn’t [hide] or throw away [things]; no, you should take care of [them].”
+I think you shouldn’t [hide it] or throw it away; no, you should take care of it.”

 That [is what change means].
 So from now on, what you have to do is to practice a changing of the usual pattern of your intellectual system.
 Alright?

-#### 1 39:03
+#### 1 - 39:03

 Another thing is, intellectual understanding always fully believes that there is nothing [after] you die.
 Your skin, muscle, bones and marrow burn out [like a candle].
 Including consciousness. *All gone*.
 So intellectual understanding always fully believes that death takes away everything; there is nothing left, including the other world.
 But – is that true?
 We have to think about it.